I think the average "manager" level tech hire sort of plans on staying 18 mos. Long enough to get settled, learn a bit, then find something "better

 — Jason ✨BeKind✨ Lemkin ⚫️ (@jasonlk) August 15, 2020

-If you squint as you read TechCrunch, you’ll notice a pattern.
-“Bob worked at Pinterest for 8 months before he …” or “after a stint as senior something engineer at Facebook [12 months], Bill joined …” etc. etc. It’s the new one-year job culture.
+If you squint as you read TechCrunch, you’ll notice a pattern in a bunch of articles about Hot Startups.
+“Bob worked at Pinterest for 8 months before he …” or “after a stint as senior something engineer at Facebook [12 months], Bill joined …” etc. etc. It’s the one-year job culture.